TechNuttyDev/tn-server-push/server-push-htaccess.md

 # HTTP2 SERVER PUSH #

-Here's the code that you'll need to add multiple files to a HTTP/2 Server Push setup.
+Here's the code that you'll need to add multiple files to a HTTP/2 Server Push setup on Apache.

 ```
  Header append Link: "</TechNuttyLogo.svg>; rel=preload; as=image"